 First, you thank the person.
-Obvious right?
-No, it’s not obvious unfortunately.
-We cannot believe how often this is not done at many organizations.
+Obvious, right?
+No. It’s not obvious, unfortunately.
+We cannot believe how often organizations fail to do this.

-To help non-profits write appropriate thank you letters for people that give in memory of someone, our team has used the below template:
+To help non-profits write appropriate thank you letters for people that give in memory of someone, our team uses the following template:

-• On behalf of [ORG NAME] I’d like to personally thank you for your incredibly generous gift in memory of NAME.
-I am both honored and grateful that you’ve chosen to support our mission in NAME’s memory.
+- On behalf of [ORG NAME], I’d like to personally thank you for your incredibly generous gift in memory of NAME.
+I am both honored and grateful that you chose to support our mission in NAME’s memory.
 By honoring NAME you’re also helping us advance [lifesaving research] for so many other [men, women, and families].
 I know giving can be personal, but if you’re willing to share more about NAME and how her life inspired your gift, I’d be honored to listen.
 Please know, I’m your contact here at [ORG NAME] should you ever need anything.
 My sole role is to ensure you understand what a huge difference your gift, in NAME’s memory, is making for millions of others.
 I look forward to hearing back from you.

-I love this, because you are inviting the person who made the gift to engage with you about the person who inspired the gift.
-If they do engage, this is an opportunity to find out if this person is personally interested in your mission, or if the gift was just given to memorialize someone.
+I love this, because you are inviting the person who made the “in memory of” gift to engage with you about the person who inspired the gift.
+If they engage, you have an opportunity to find out if they are personally interested in your mission, or if they only gave the gift to memorialize someone.

 Okay, now that you’ve properly thanked the person making the gift, you next need to explore if this person actually has any passion or interest in your organization.
 Notice that I didn’t call this person a donor.
 Calling them a donor isn’t appropriate yet.